Disciplinary Rules & Procedures

 Certification as a Financial Transitionist® through FTI requires a candidate to first obtain a designation as a Certified Financial Planner (“CFP”), Certified Financial Analyst (“CFA”), Certified Investment Management Analyst (“CIMA”), Chartered Financial Consultant (“ChFC”), Certified Private Wealth Advisor (“CPWA”), Certified Divorce Financial Analyst (“CDFA”), or Certified Professional Accountant with Personal Financial Specialist designation (“CPA/PFS”).
 All CeFT® professionals and candidates must be and remain associated with and in good standing with the Financial Industry Regulatory Authority (“FINRA”).
 Failure to maintain such prior designations or associations will result in sanctions, as outlined herein.

-Notwithstanding the above, certain CeFT® professionals have obtained the designation despite the lack of a prior designation at the sole discretion of FTI in cases where the professional was enrolled in the designation program during or prior to March 2016.
+Notwithstanding the above, certain CeFT® professionals have obtained the designation despite the lack of a prior designation at the sole discretion of FTI in cases where the professional was enrolled in the designation program during or before March 2016.

 Section 3